tundish/tea_and_sympathy/tas/doc/index.rst

 * A kettle with hot water in it.
 * A clean mug with a teabag.
 One for each Consumer.

-Once these conditions are met, perform *brewing* by puring the hot water into each mug.
+Once these conditions are met, perform *brewing* by pouring the hot water into each mug.
 At this point a spoon is required.

 The teabag must be removed prior to *serving*.